itsMeRaj69/localtonet-mc/README.md

 ## Starting/Restarting Localtonet Again!

-Suppose your Codespaces went shutdown and you want to start/restart localtonet, to do it!
-You simply have simply to run `./localtonet`.
+Suppose your Codespaces went shutdown and you want to start the localtonet ip-port service, To do it, You simply have to follow this step!.
 (Also check for the [My Tunnels - TCP and UDP](https://localtonet.com/tunnel/tcpudp ) page to start the tunnel or to stop it)

 ## FAQ